slegras/EBAI2017/hands-on/hands-on.md

 ```

 **Analyze the result of the mapped reads:
-Open the file SRR576933.out (for example using the ` less ` command), which contains some statistics about the mapping.
+Open the file SRR576933.out (for example using the "less" command), which contains some statistics about the mapping.
 How many reads were mapped?
-How many multi-mapped reads were originally present in the sample?.
-To quit less press ` q `**
+How many multi-mapped reads were originally present in the sample?
+To quit less press 'q'**

 ### 5 - Mapping the control
 1. Repeat the steps above (in 4 - Mapping the experiment) for the file SRR576938.fastq.gz, making a directory named "Control".